 - 5.4 The sample history for convicted offender samples in DNA Tracker will be updated to reflect dates of sample analysis (in progress, complete, failed as appropriate), date sample was outsourced for testing, and/or date profile was entered into CODIS.
 This is accomplished for individual samples under the 'Samples' tab for the Offender by clicking on the appropriate sample and choosing 'Add History Event'.
 Multiple samples may be updated using the 'Batch Samples' function at the top of the screen.
 The current disposition box must be checked as appropriate for the history(s) added. - 5.5 Eligible forensic profiles of unknown origin (i.e. profiles not matching any of the known reference samples) identified in the course of casework analysis must first be compared against the 'staff' index before entering the profile into the database, if not previously staff-searched in STRmix.
 Following entry in STR Data Entry into the Unreviewed Forensic Index, the sample can be searched against the Staff Index.
-The search results do not need to be saved but should be printed and attached in ILIMS.
-Samples that return a valid match should be deleted from CODIS. - 5.6 'Searcher' is also used for performing one-time keyboard searches of forensic unknown profiles.
+Samples that return a valid match should be deleted from CODIS.
+The search results should be saved in the appropriate batch data folder. - 5.6 'Searcher' is also used for performing one-time keyboard searches of forensic unknown profiles.
 The DNA profile must have been generated by or on behalf of a criminal justice agency, by an accredited laboratory, in compliance with the FBI Director's Quality Assurance Standards (QAS), and must be maintained by a Federal, State, or Local NDIS participating laboratory.
 Additionally, requests for one-time searches of non-ISPFS profiles must be received from the CODIS Administrator of the laboratory that maintains the profile.
 When performing a one-time search, the requesting agency will be notified either verbally, or in writing in the event of a negative search result.
 See BI-501 for verification of candidate matches identified during the one-time search.